fechu/WGPlaner/doc/api.md

 #API

-The webapplicatoi contains also a small REST API which let's you do basic operation with resources.
+The webapplication contains also a small REST API which let's you do basic operation with resources.

 ##General